The white backed woodpecker

 Dendrocopos leucotos

-The white-backed woodpecker’s favorite food is insects that live in dead trees.
-Nowadays, fields with such trees are very unusual and the number of white-backed woodpeckers has declined sharply.
-From having been scattered throughout almost the whole country, there are now only a few left.
+The white-backed woodpecker’s favorite food consists of insects that live in dead or decaying trees.
+Today, such habitats have become rare, and as a result, the number of white-backed woodpeckers has declined sharply.
+Once found throughout most of Sweden, only a few remain today.

 About